-Military service personnel who become disabled as a result of military service may qualify for disability benefits through the U.S. Veterans Affairs.
+Military service personnel who become disabled as a result of military service may qualify for disability benefits through the U.S. Department of Veterans Affairs.
 The VA uses a rating system to determine a person's benefit amount based on his physical condition.
 In the most severe of cases, veterans may qualify for more than the 100 percent benefit allotment amount.

 VA Disability Benefits

 The VA also administers a special benefit program that awards additional benefits to veterans who suffer from severe disabilities that have a permanent or lasting effect on their income earning capacity.
 To qualify, veterans must provide medical documentation that justifies a need for benefit assistance.

 The VA makes disability determinations based on a ratings system that assigns percentages when evaluating a person's degree of disability.
 Degrees of disability have to do with how a physical or mental condition affects a person's ability to earn a living.
-A 100 percent rating indicates a condition that prevents a person from working within any job capacity.
+A VA rating of 100 percent rating indicates a condition that prevents a person from working within any job capacity.

-Veterans who suffer from severe disabling conditions due to time spent in the service may qualify for additional disability benefits through the VA Special Monthly Compensation Program.
+Veterans who suffer from severe disabling conditions or injuries due to time spent in the service may qualify for additional disability benefits through the VA Special Monthly Compensation Program.
 Severe disabilities include the loss of a limb or conditions that cause paralysis or leave a person immobile.
 Veterans who suffer from conditions involving blindness or deafness may also qualify under the Special Monthly Compensation Program.

 Retirement Benefit Offsets

 The VA awards retirement benefits to eligible veterans who have reached retirement age.
 The VA applies a benefit offset in cases where a veteran already receives disability benefits and becomes eligible for retirement benefits.
-Veterans who suffer from a combat-related disability and served 20 or more years in the military may qualify for both disability and retirement benefits through the Combat Related Special Compensation Program.
+Veterans who suffer from a combat-related disability and served 20 or more years in the military on active duty, the Reserves or in the National Guard may qualify for both disability and retirement benefits through the Combat Related Special Compensation Program.